-If you are a freelancer, contractor, or hold any other kind of project-based job, you will probably need to create an invoice.
-Knowing how to write an invoice can help you keep your tasks organized, make follow-ups easier, and keep a record of the payments you receive for your own purposes as well as for tax purposes.
+If you are self-employed, a freelancer, contractor, or hold any other kind of project-based job, you will probably need to create an invoice at some point.
+Knowing how to write an invoice can help you keep your tasks organized, make follow-ups easier, and keep a record of the payments you receive - and payments you have not received, for your own records, as well as for tax purposes.
 Writing and sending an invoice can be daunting at first, but it doesn't have to be.
-Learn how to write a professional invoice by using the guide below.
+Learn how to write a professional invoice by using the guidelines below.

-- 1Begin with a heading that includes:Your name (or business name), address, telephone number, and email or website URL.Advertisement
+- 2Your name (or business name), address, telephone number, and email and website URL (if applicable).Begin with a heading that includes:Advertisement

-- 3Include the name and address (or website URL / email address) of the recipient.
+- 5Include the name and address (or website URL / email address) of the recipient.

 Sample invoice for a freelance job

 - Bill To: